The Making of a Seal Skin Spacesuit

 Workshop: Working with Northern Organic Materials and Jewelry Construction

 On April 26th, 2019 at Concordia University’s Art Hive, Jesse Tungilik hosted a workshop on working with northern organic materials and jewelry construction to Faculty of Fine Arts students and faculty.

 Collaborative Installation with Jesse Tungilik at Nuit Blanche

 Jesse also participated in creating a collaborative installation for Montréal’s Nuit Blanche–an all-night, public festival of the city’s art and culture!
-This year’s festival took place on the evening of March 2 under the theme of le Futur!
+This year’s festival took place on the evening of March 2 under the theme of the future.
 As part of the festival, a group of seven Indigenous artists, six of whom are Inuit, created a multimedia installation entitled Memory Keepers/Gardiens des mémoires.
-Participating artists included Nunavut-based sculptor Jesse Tungilik, Inuvialuk multimedia artist Tom McLeod, Inuvialuk painter Darcie Bernhardt, Halifax-based, Mittimatalik (Pond Inlet)-raised painter Megan Kyak-Monteith, Newfoundland-born Inuk animator Glenn Gear, and Nunatsiavummiuk graphic artist Jason Sikoak collaborated on the installation together alongside Montreal-based Algonquin filmmaker and artist Caroline Monnet.
+The other participating artists included Inuvialuk multimedia artist Tom McLeod; Inuvialuk painter Darcie Bernhardt; Halifax-based, Mittimatalik (Pond Inlet)-raised painter Megan Kyak-Monteith; Newfoundland-born Inuk animator Glenn Gear; and Nunatsiavummiuk graphic artist Jason Sikoak; and Montreal-based Algonquin filmmaker and artist Caroline Monnet.

 As part of the installation, Jesse created the work, Feeding My Family, a sculpture depicting the food insecurity faced by Inuit people and the high cost living in the North, as well as issues of forced relocation, colonization, and the assimilation of Inuit people.